onc-healthit/ccda-scorecard/README.md

 * Deploy the WAR file to Tomcat and start Tomcat.
 You should be able to see the Scorecard UI by navigating to this URL: http://localhost:8080/scorecard/
   * Note: 8080 is just an example of what your Tomcat port might be.
 Please replace 8080 with your actual port if it differs
+  * *IF you've reached this point in the instructions, you have chosen to configure with scorecard.xml and are done.*

 * Continued instructions if building the WAR yourself:
-  * From this point one can either follow the prior instructions for "Continued instructions for using a pre-built release WAR" and build the WAR instead of downloading it before deploying, or, use the quicker override options in src/main/java/org/sitenv/service/ccda/smartscorecard/cofiguration/ApplicationConfiguration.java, explained ahead
+  * From this point one can either follow the prior instructions for "Continued instructions for using a pre-built release WAR" and build the WAR instead of downloading it before deploying, or, use the override options in src/main/java/org/sitenv/service/ccda/smartscorecard/cofiguration/ApplicationConfiguration.java, explained ahead:

 * Navigate to ApplicationConfiguration.java and set OVERRIDE_SCORECARD_XML_CONFIG to true
 ```